ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

     Output

     ```shell
-    6.6.32-ubuntu-sriov
+    6.6-intel
     ```

-8. Prepare and generate the install files in Ubuntu guest VM.
+8. Setup OpenVINO for use with Intel GPU in guest VM.
+After the installation completed.

     ```shell
     # on the guest
-    cd /home/$USER/sriov/scripts/setup_guest/ubuntu/
+    cd /home/$USER/ubuntu/
-    sudo ./sriov_install_projects.sh

-    # After executing the above command, 3 folders will be generated
-    Note:If installation fails, please delete the following folders
-    # ./sriov/scripts/setup_guest/ubuntu/packages
-    # ./sriov/scripts/setup_guest/ubuntu/sriov_install
-    # ./sriov/scripts/setup_guest/ubuntu/sriov_build
+    ./setup_openvino.sh --neo
     ```

-9. Run configure_ubuntu_guest.sh in Ubuntu guest VM.
+9. Shutdown the VM again and restart it.
     ```shell
-    # on the guest
+    # on host
-    # This will install userspace libraries and tools
     cd /home/$USER/sriov/scripts/setup_guest/ubuntu/
-    sudo ./configure_ubuntu_guest.sh
+    sudo ./start_ubuntu.sh
     ```

-10. After the installation completed, reboot the guest when prompted.

-11. Next, shutdown the guest properly.
-The Ubuntu image `Ubuntu.qcow2` is now ready to use.
+10. Next, Waite for successful restart of VM, The Ubuntu image Ubuntu.qcow2 is now ready to use.

 ## Check the installation program